EddieRingle/portaudio/src/hostapi/asio/ASIO-README.txt

 This document contains information to help you compile PortAudio with ASIO support.
-If you find any omissions or errors in this document please notify Ross Bencina <rossb@audiomulch.com>.
+If you find any omissions or errors in this document please notify us on the PortAudio mailing list.

 Building PortAudio with ASIO support